jrkessl/usefulContainers/README.md

 You may be thinking "I can just run curl in my prompt, why do I need this" but think you want to test container to container communication, and not host to container communication.

 Run as: `docker container run --rm --env HOS=localhost --env POR=9000 --network=host jrkessl/meucurl`

+## variableSpitter
+This container:
+ - Retrieves and prints out environment variables that are reachable to the container
+ - Possibly other variable-related test or exercise, to be added...

+Building:
+`docker build . --tag variablespitter`

+Using it:
+ - Spitting a variable with docker CLI:
+`docker run --name varspit --rm --env var1=valueGoesHere variablespitter:latest`